Leadership Perspectives 3: Transitioning Across Therapeutic Areas

 In this edition of Perspectives, MAPS Americas Region President, Dr John Pracyk speaks with J&J leaders on how they transitioned to a career in Medical Affairs.

-This case study-based webinar discusses how to connect the dots between internal training and improved patient outcomes, specifically focusing on Medical Affairs teams.
+This case study-based webinar discusses how to connect the dots between internal training and improve patient outcomes, specifically focusing on Medical Affairs teams.

 When Robin Winter-Sperry started in the pharmaceutical industry, her mentor, Evelyn was one of the few female managers.